 Install Continuous-Loop Tie-Downs

-Any parent knows that just about anything a child can reach has a potential for danger.
-Long draperies, curtains and vertical blinds are no exception.
-If long window treatments are a fixture in your home, the best child safety remedy is to ensure that the hanging bars and hardware systems are securely installed into the wooden studs surrounding the window or door.
+Parent know that just about anything a child can reach has a potential for danger — long draperies, curtains and vertical blinds are no exception.
+If long window treatments are a fixture in your home, ensure that hanging bars and hardware systems are securely installed into the wooden studs surrounding windows and doors.

-Typically, windows and doors are framed with studs that extend about 4″ around the opening.
-Any rod hardware extending beyond 4-inches might be installed only in sheetrock, which is not as secure – even when sheetrock anchors are used.
-Stud finders are available at any hardware store to help identify the stud areas around windows.
-(The 4-inch frame rule-of-thumb may not apply to some homes or window designs, when in doubt it’s a good idea to check.)
-If rods or other hanging hardware are not secured to studs, consider installing a wooden header bar, which attaches to the studs and creates a strong wood base for attaching the hanging rod.
+Typically, windows and doors are framed with studs that extend about four inches around the opening.
+Any rod hardware extending beyond four inches might be installed only in sheetrock, which is not as secure — even when anchors are used.
+Note, the four-inch frame rule-of-thumb may not apply to all homes or window designs.
+When in doubt, it’s a good idea to check using a stud finder.
+If hanging hardware is not secured to studs, consider installing a wooden header bar to the studs to create a strong wood base for attaching the hanging rod.

 Also, avoid using spring-loaded, pressure-mounted rods with any curtain that a child can reach (remember – they move chairs!).
 These can easily be pulled down, possibly injuring the child, and often have small end caps that are a choking hazard if pulled off the rod.

-A temporary safety solution those with long draperies might consider is to tie drapes up, out-of-reach, in a decorative swag effect.
-This can help protect both the drapes and your child during the toddler years!
+A temporary safety solution for long draperies is to tie drapes up, out-of-reach, in a decorative swag effect.
+This can help protect both your drapes and your child during the toddler years!

 Look for Window Coverings that Combine Safety, Functionality and Style

 Child-safe window coverings come in a wide variety of styles to fit most any need — some even feature remote-control!
 Used alone or with any number of window-topping swags, valances or panels, these new styles will add child-safe, easy-care style to any home’s decor.
-Coverings parents might consider include:
+Coverings to consider include:

 Pleated and Cellular (Honeycomb) Shades